 - Ghee – Approx. 1-2 tablespoons.

-- When the mung dahl is getting more soft (test my squishing a lentil with your fingers), add vegetables that take a bit longer to cook (e.g. thick leafy green stems, broccoli stems, cauliflower, carrot etc.).
+- When the mung dahl is getting more soft (test my squishing a lentil with your fingers), add vegetables that take a bit longer to cook (e.g. thick leafy green stems, broccoli stems, cauliflower, carrot etc.). (add as many vegetables as you like).

 - Add the spices in the main pot, mix well for 5 minutes to infuse the spices in the dahl.

 You are adding the vegetables in the pot in a timely matter so that when the vegetables are finished cooking so are the lentils.
+(Everything is ready and cooked by the end).

 Garnish with fresh coriander and fresh lemon.